 As instructed by the client, we entered a plea of guilty on behalf of KK to resisting arrest and smoking in a public area.
 His Honour took into account a number of considerations when determining the appropriate penalty for KK.
 These included:

 - the low seriousness of the offence due to the circumstances surrounding KK,

 - a plea of guilty,

 - being a person of prior good character,

 - and being unlikely to re-offend.

-Despite the fact there was an offence against police, His Honour sentenced KK to a Community Release Order (without conviction) for a period of 12 months for the charge of resisting an officer.
+Despite the fact there was an offence against police, His Honour only sentenced KK to a Community Release Order, or CRO, (without conviction) for a period of 12 months for the charge of resisting an officer.
 In relation to the smoking offence, the matter was dismissed.